ih8sun/Java-Projects/README.md

 or I managed to recover.
 Each Project has an mysql, you only need to config your user root and your password.

-# What can I find her?
+# What can I find here?

 * Projects
 * Tasks